maniospas/smoll/docs/reference.md

 The `.` operator can also pipe some data into the beginning of a function like below.
 This works as a notation for calling functions like class methods.
-In general, do try to avoid needless parentheses, as the snippet below does (`f1 f2 ... args` is a chain of function calls).
 You can always refer to functions within namespaces.

 ```python